tomtzook/frc-learn-docs/control-systems/motion-profiling.md

   <img width="727" height="346" alt="image" src="https://github.com/user-attachments/assets/89d816ca-7496-4013-b248-7e57d7dd4eb3" />
 </p>

-Now the acceleration actually ramps up slowly instead of rising up at an insane jerk.
+Now the acceleration actually ramps up slowly instead of rising up at an insane jerk, taking around 1.2 secounds to reach its peak.
 The maximum acceleration is also different, because I have limited it in the motion parameters.
 This should help illustrate the advantage of using a more controlled motion.

 > [!NOTE]
 > The term _Jerks_ refers to the rate of change of the acceleration.